redislabs-training/ru204/admin-training/lab-setup/using-the-lab/README.md

 After about 30 seconds, the cluster reports an error.

-What does that mean?
-Remember, you've lost 2 of 3 nodes.
+Why is that?
+Remember, you lost 2 nodes.
 Your cluster lost quorum and stops responding to admin requests.

 ![](img/423-fail-2-nodes-cluster-down.png)